Raw, Organic & Natural – First

-Cocamidopropyl betaine aka CocaBetaine is a derivative of cocamide and glycine betaine.
+One example: Cocamidopropyl betaine is a derivative of cocamide and glycine betaine.
 In other (more normal) words, it is made from coconut oil.
 It gently cleanses skin/hair by helping water to mix with oil and dirt so that they can be rinsed off.
-Its pH range contributes a mild germicidal effect and loads of lather, so I consider it a beneficial additive to my shampoos and liquid soaps.
+Its pH range contributes a mild germicidal effect as well as loads of lather, so I consider it a beneficial additive to my shampoos and liquid soaps.
 It is called out as “all natural” by many, but I won’t go that far myself since it is a highly processed DERIVATIVE of coconuts, at best.
-There are some concerns, mostly regarding possible contaminants.
+There are some concerns, but mostly regarding possible contaminants.
 I choose my suppliers carefully, to mitigate that risk.

 There are some other things I use that are only “derived” from natural products, but worth using.
 My favorites in this category are Panthenol (also known as Pro-Vitamin B5), Honeyquat aka Hydroxypropyltrimonium Honey (honey with the sticky removed), Hydrolyzed Oats, and Silk Amino Acids (from empty silkworm cocoons).
-I will share more about these and other ingredients in another post, on another day.
-Suffice it to say that I have had a great time refining my choices in the products that I proudly offer you now.
+I have had a great time refining my choices in the products that I proudly offer you now.

 Preservatives – only as needed

-All-natural sounds lovely until you realize that flesh-eating bacteria is “natural”, too … EEK!
+All-natural sounds lovely – until you realize that flesh-eating bacteria is “natural”, too … EEK!
 Preservatives are a necessary component in water (or aloe, etc.) based formulas (creamy lotions, body sprays, shampoos and conditioners, etc.).
-Most companies that loudly proclaim “No Preservatives” simply do not offer these types of products, which I consider a cop-out.
-I am just not ready to do without a pumpable lotion or creamy hair conditioner, so I do use preservatives in these products.
-In oil-based formulas (such as body butters, salves. lip balms) and in products like soap with a very high PH value, preservatives can be safely omitted.
+A lot of companies that loudly proclaim “No Preservatives” simply do not offer these types of products, which I consider a cop-out.
+I am just not ready to do without a pump-able lotion or creamy hair conditioner, so I do use carefully chosen, “green” preservatives in these products.
+In oil-based formulas (such as body butters, deodorant, salves. lip balms) and in products like soap with a very high PH value, preservatives can be safely omitted.